Although they never strayed from their gritty R&B based sound, Dr Feelgood was a fixture of England’s Pub Rock scene

-Over the years the band’s line-up changed frequently, with Lee Brilleaux (pictured below left) the only constant member.
-Brilleaux’s energy never diminished as he got older – his consistently vibrant live performances were the reason why Dr Feelgood was such a concert draw.
+Lee Brilleaux (pictured below) was the only constant member over the years, and his energy never diminished as he got older – his consistently vibrant live performances were the reason why Dr Feelgood was such a concert draw.

 Even though he had been performing for twenty years, Brilleaux remained a force to be reckoned with when he was on stage, right until his untimely death.